Resident parking permits

 • You have already successfully qualified for a disabled resident bay and it has been installed.

-• If you are the vehicles registered keeper or owner upload a copy of your UK Vehicle Registration document (V5C or log book) or Motability Certificate (not the Motability insurance).
-The copy uploaded to the system must clearly show that you are the registered keeper or motability customer so please ensure it states your name and address.
+• Registered keepers - If you are the registered keeper, upload a copy of your UK Vehicle Registration document V5C (logbook) or Motability Certificate (not the Motability insurance).
+The copy uploaded to the system must clearly show that you are the registered keeper or Motability customer so please ensure it states your name and Newham address.

-• Non-registered keepers - a lease or hire agreement.
-Hand written documents will not be accepted
+• Non-registered keepers – If you are not the registered keeper, upload a valid and current lease or hire agreement in your name and Newham address.
+Handwritten documents will not be accepted.

-• Company vehicles - UK Vehicle Registration Document (V5C or logbook) or lease/hire agreement; and a letter from your employer on headed paper dated within the last three months that confirms your employment, name, address and vehicle registration.
-Hand written documents will not be accepted
+• a letter from your employer on headed paper dated within the last three months that confirms your employment, name, address, vehicle registration, why the vehicle is needed to carry out your employment duties and that you are legally insured to drive the company vehicle.
+Handwritten documents will not be accepted.

 • Proof of address.
 This proof should be the name of the registered keeper/leaseholder of the vehicle requiring the permit or in the name of the employee if a company vehicle: Acceptable proofs of residency are: Council Tax bill which must be valid for the current financial year, utility bill or bank statement (dated within the last three months) or a tenancy agreement covering the current financial year.
 If the property has been recently purchased a mortgage offer letter or completion of sale letter, on headed stationery, from a solicitor dated within the last 6mths.
 Hand written documents will not be accepted